edfungus/metrics/README.md

 Be able to write/read metrics with keys that can be filtered on.
 That way multiple metrics entries can have common keys for easy retrieval and analytical metric calculations.
 In the future, this should be ale to performantly log metrics in a time interval.

+Also, thread safety will come later.
+Will add locks!

 ### Implementations

 * simple.go has a straight forward naive implementation of registry
 * better.go has a better(?) implementation of registry
-* cache.go has an implmentation with a cache
+* cached.go has the better implmentation with a cache